faezesarlakifar/text-emotion-recognition/README.md

 - ArmanEmo Dataset: [Link](https://github.com/arman-rayan-sharif/arman-text-emotion)
 - EmoPars Dataset: [Link](https://github.com/nazaninsbr/Persian-Emotion-Detection)

 We also thank the organizers of the ParsiAzma National Competition for providing the opportunity to conduct this research.
-Their dedication to advancing the field of emotion recognition has been a driving force behind our project.
+Their dedication to studying and working in the field of emotion recognition has been a driving force behind our project.